A. General - below

 ClustalX is a windows interface for the ClustalW multiple sequence alignment program.
 It provides an integrated environment for performing multiple sequence and profile alignments and analyzing the results.
-Online help can be found here.
 (Reference: J.D.
 Thompson et al. (1997).
 Nucleic Acids Research 24: 4876-4882).

 BioEdit is a mouse-driven, easy-to-use sequence alignment editor and sequence analysis program designed and written by Tom Hall (North Carolina State University).
 It also provides BLAST capability on local databases.